top of page

 • Identity and diversity training and analysis

-• Workplace oppression and bullying analysis, profiling, and risk rating for solutions
+• Workplace oppression & scapegoating analysis, profiling, and risk rating for solutions

 • Organisational and community ethnography and life history